ARowden/sqs/README.md

 sqs.DeleteQueue("QueueName", "AWS_REGION")
 ```

-### Supported Queue Operations
+### Supported Operations:
 #### Pop
-Receives one item from the queue and deletes it from the queue.
+⋅⋅* Receives one item from the queue and deletes it from the queue.
 #### PopBatch
 Receives up to 10 items from the queue and deletes them from the queue.
 #### Peek